nextcloud/documentation/developer_manual/tutorial.rst

 Classloader
 -----------
 The classloader is configured in :file:`appinfo/bootstrap.php`.
 The classloader frees you from requiring your classes when you use them.
-If a class is used and its not yet available, the loader will automatically require the given file.
+If a class is used and its not yet available, the loader will automatically include the needed file.

 To add a class to the classloader, simply use something like this: